-It is essential to employ aseptic technique any time a transcutaneous skin button and catheter is accessed.
+It is essential to employ aseptic technique any time a transcutaneous skin button and catheter are accessed.
 Strict adherence to aseptic technique will directly impact patency duration and animal welfare.

 Catheters that are connected to skin buttons do not need to be maintained more than once weekly.
 A low-concentration heparin/saline flush solution should be used for catheter maintenance.
 All solutions used to access the catheter should be sterile and pharmaceutical grade.

 During catheter access it is important to minimise the time in which blood remains stationary in the lumen.
 Immediately after the blood samples have been collected, the catheter lumen should be flushed thoroughly before blood begins to clot.
 During the time periods when a catheter is not being accessed, the dead space of the catheter should be filled with a suitable sterile high-concentration heparin locking solution to exclude blood and prevent clotting - this process is called locking.
 Positive pressure technique should be used so that blood is not pulled into the catheter during the process of accessing it.

 Locking technique and solutions are also important in preventing infection.
 A wide range of flush/lock solutions and techniques are used and have been described (also see Table 1 below).
 The choice of flush/lock solution should be made to ensure that its composition minimises experimental interference (e.g. heparin may be undesirable if blood clotting mechanisms are being studied and taurolidine is an antibacterial compound).